 - service cost drivers how Aboriginal and Torres Strait Islander Australians influence expenditure on services requires an understanding of the key service cost drivers.
 For many services, the number of service users will be a key cost driver (for example, the number of patients for each type of procedure treated in a hospital).
 For other services, the major cost driver might not be closely related to the number of service users at all (for example, expenditure on foreign aid is not directly related to the characteristics of any population group in Australia) - Indigenous service use how service use is defined and measured.
 Service use is defined differently for different services.
-For example, it could be based on: - actual use of service (number of students in schools, or hours of Technical and Further Education (TAFE) study) - potential use of service (all individuals in a given location are able to access fire protection services when they need them)
+For example, it could be based on: - actual use of service (number of students in schools, or hours of Technical and Further Education (TAFE) study) - potential use of service (all individuals in a given location are able to access fire protection services when they need them) - service use through community membership (some services, such as the operation of parliament, are provided to, or on behalf of, all members of society). - link between cost and service use the extent to which service use drives costs.
+The previous two points highlight that not all costs can be directly associated with individuals.

-&lt;sup>3 Conceptually, the derivation of mainstream expenditure should also account for targeted services that specifically exclude Indigenous Australians - non-Indigenous specific expenditure.
+&lt;sup>1 Conceptually, the derivation of mainstream expenditure should also account for targeted services that specifically exclude Aboriginal and Torres Strait Islander Australians - non-Indigenous specific expenditure.
 The Report method currently assumes that non-Indigenous specific expenditure is zero, and its exclusion from the method does not have a material impact on estimates.
-By not accounting for non-Indigenous specific expenditure, the final estimate of the Indigenous share of mainstream expenditure may be overstated.
+By not accounting for non-Indigenous specific expenditure, the final estimate of the Aboriginal and Torres Strait Islander share of mainstream expenditure may be overstated

-&lt;sup>4 The terms of reference are reproduced on page XIII of this manual.
+$^2$ The terms of reference are reproduced on page iii of this manual.